Pranitha26/MyCodingJourney/Day2.md

 - The code above prints out what is defined in the variable mystring,i.e, Strings are fun!.
 -> Remember- Strings should always be put quotes(single or double).

 - Python supports 2 types of numbers, integers and floating point numbers.
-It also supports complex numbers(which I will not be talking about.
+It also supports complex numbers(which I will not be talking about).
 - To define an integer, we can use the following syntax-

 myint = 26